 I am interested in inequalities associated with social group categories and their impact on child development.
-Drawing on social and psychological theories, my doctoral research examines the intersecting effects of gender, race/ethnicity and socioeconomic status (SES) on occupational aspirations and academic achievement.
-I focus on middle childhood and early adolescence period.
-I conduct quantitative analyses using longitudinal as well as cross-sectional nationally representative secondary datasets.
-I am interested in applying statistical techniques (e.g. multilevel and structural equation modeling) to answer psychology and education-related research questions.
+In my doctoral research, drawing on social and psychological theories, I examine the intersecting effects of gender, race/ethnicity and socioeconomic status (SES) on occupational aspirations and academic attainment in middle childhood and early adolescence period.
+I conduct quantitative analyses using longitudinal and cross-sectional nationally representative secondary datasets.
+I am interested in applying statistical techniques (e.g. multilevel and structural equation modelling) to address psychology- and education-related research questions.

 Jeongeun Park is a PhD candidate at the School of Education.
 Her PhD project is co-supervised by Dr Jo Rose, Dr Shelley McKeown Jones and Dr Liz Washbrook.
 She holds an MSc in Psychology of Education (BPS) (University of Bristol).
-Her master's thesis focused on the effects of intergroup contact on international students' perceived discrimination and psychological well-being.
+In her master's thesis, she examined the effects of intergroup contact on international students' perceived discrimination and psychological well-being.